hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 diverse set of software products and contractor business models to participate, without having to be able to do everything the program may able to offer.
-If you want to choose this path, it will be important to provide clear specifications on which "optional" fields will trigger which rebate payments.
+If you want to choose this path, it will be important to provide clear specifications on which "optional" fields will trigger which rebate payments.[I DON'T UNDERSTAND THIS PARAGRAPH.
+PERHAPS "OPTIONAL" IS NOT THE RIGHT TERM OR SHOULD BE USED WITH ANOTHER TERM TO ENSURE CLARITY]

+ELY COMPLETED REVIEW UP TO THIS SECTION.
+WILL COMPLETE REVIEW OF THIS FULL ELEMENT LATER.

 Definitions for Standard Data Sets
 **********************************